 Eadha manages a small specialist tree nursery growing rare native species with a focus on aspen and willow.
-The Growing For Garnock Project will see Eadha expand its range of target species to include a range of wildlflowers, shrubs and plants.
-This project will offer an opportunity to engage people with a range of different backgrounds, some with issues and special needs, in the discovery of and learning about nature, and to be involved in practical conservation work.
+Through the Growing For Garnock Project, they are expanding their range of target species to include a range of wildlflowers, shrubs and plants.
+This project offers an opportunity to engage people with a range of different backgrounds, some with issues and special needs, in the discovery of and learning about nature, and to be involved in practical conservation work.

-We will work with a wide range of groups and organisations in the “social sector”, local primary schools and youth groups to instill an interest and awareness of nature in participants who may have limited connection at present, providing new skills and learning.
-The project aims to connect participants to their local environment to promote a sense of pride and stewardship.
+We are working with a wide range of groups and organisations in the “social sector", local primary schools and youth groups to instill an interest and awareness of nature in participants who may have limited connection at present, providing new skills and learning.
+The project aims to connect participants to their local environment and promote a sense of pride and stewardship.
 For young people, the project encapsulates the four capacities for learning – Effective Contributors, Responsible Citizens, Successful Learners and Confident Individuals.
 It also promotes Health & Well Being and Outdoor Learning.

 The project will also lead to direct habitat improvements at various sites within the project area by enhancement planting.

-Eadha will supervise and lead visits to key habitat sites within the project area where participants will learn about the native plants found there including their identification and their traditional uses.
-Seeds and cuttings will be collected in follow up visits for propagation at Eadha’s nursery or at schools.
-Site visits will be attended by expert botanical guides.
+Eadha supervise and lead visits to key habitat sites within the project area where participants can learn about the native plants found there, including their identification and traditional uses.
+Seeds and cuttings are collected in follow up visits for propagation at Eadha’s nursery or at schools.
+Site visits are attended by expert botanical guides.

 Participants will then be involved in planting the resulting plugs they have propagated at various sites across the project area to enhance biodiversity.

 You can read an update on the latest from the Growing for Garnock project in the current Eadha Newsletter

 Did you know?